JaiChandwani/JaiChandwani/README.md

-- 👋 Hi, I’m @JaiChandwani
+- 👋 Hi, I’m Jai kumar Chandwani
-- 👀 I’m interested in ... coding
+- 👀 I’m interested in coding
-- 🌱 I’m currently learning ...python
+- 🌱 I had learned and currently growing as web developer
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...jai.chandwani1501@gmail.com
+- 📫 you can to reach me jai.chandwani1501@gmail.com

 <!---
 JaiChandwani/JaiChandwani is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.